neardaniel-pls/neardaniel-pls/README.md

 ### Hi, I'm Daniel! 👋

 I'm an engineer with a passion for technology, personal finance, and gaming.
-I'm currently deepening my knowledge in software development and exploring new technologies.
+I'm currently deepening my knowledge in life and exploring new technologies.

 <div align="center">
   <a href="https://github.com/neardaniel-pls">